 Be careful when with the water you use here and make sure that the towel isn’t too hot or you’ll also burn your skin.

 The alternative is to use something like the Newbealer Facial Steamer.
 This is a device specifically designed for steaming the face.
-There are different models available today but most of them now use nano ionic technology to produce steam with the tiniest particles.
+There are many different methods available today.
+But most of them now use nano ionic technology to produce steam with the tiniest particles.

 The nano-ionic system helps hydrate the face.